pinguiminvestidor/megabackup/README.md

 # Backup files to MEGA.nz hosting service.

-Uses Python and the awesome [mega.py](https://github.com/odwyersoftware/mega.py) module to interact with MEGA's server.
+Uses Python and the awesome [mega.py](https://github.com/odwyersoftware/mega.py) module to interact with MEGA's servers.

 ## Installation

-Install the `mega.py` package into your system through pip:
+Install the `mega.py` package into your system or environment through pip:

     pip install mega.py